andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 pg_repack is great when *all* rows are needed, but the layout of table data and index data in pages has become inefficient.

 Space can be reclaimed using this approach or using pg_repack.
-They have different goals are are complementary tactics.
+They have different goals and are complementary tactics.